jlgerber/rustclass/lesson_03.md

 }
 ```
 Much better.
 However, you might be wondering what to do about heterogeneous errors.
-In the above example, the function is calling other funcitons which all seem to return a MyError instance.
+In the above example, the function is calling other functions which all seem to return a MyError instance.
 However, it is reasonable to assume that in any project, one will include dependencies that themselves define their own errors.
 How do we deal with that?

 The first way is to in fact do what we did.
 Define an error enum and wrap foreign errors.
 This is a common approach used by library authors.
 Of course, this still wont magically convert between a foreign error and your error.
 So Result defines a function called map_err, that lets you map over the result value if the variant is an Error.
 ```rust